Grind Mode

 - Terminal — See command output

-This is especially useful for E2E testing and UI validation, as the agent can interact with web applications visually and verify behavior in a real browser.
+This is especially useful for UI validation, as the agent can interact with web applications visually and verify behavior in a real browser.

 Tips